Club Tryouts – Navigating these Stressful Weeks

 All players, as well as coaches and adult volunteers must be registered and paid before participating in any sanctioned events including tryouts.
 You must be a registered member before participating in any clubs tryouts.
 Please complete this registration process as early as possible.

-You will enter “undecided” at this time if you are trying out for more than one club.
+If you are trying out for multiple clubs, be sure to enter “undecided” as your club.
 If you choose a club by mistake or decide after you choose to tryout for multiple clubs, you can’t make the change.
 You must email the region, provide the players name and DOB, and make request. firstname.lastname@example.org

 We suggest you narrow your search to 2 or 3 Clubs.
 Searching for clubs begins on the Juniors Club page.
 On this page all clubs in the Palmetto Region are listed and have links to those clubs that maintain web sites.
 You can locate clubs alphabetically.
 We also have a spreadsheet that provides the clubs tryout dates/times by age.